Qonce

-King William's Town, officially Qonce, is a city in the Eastern Cape province of South Africa along the banks of the Buffalo River.
-The city is about 60 km northwest of the Indian Ocean port of East London.
+Qonce, formerly King William's Town, is a town in the Eastern Cape province of South Africa along the banks of the Buffalo River.
+The town is about 60 km northwest of the Indian Ocean port of East London.
 It has a population of around 35,000 inhabitants and forms part of the Buffalo City Metropolitan Municipality.

-The city lies 389 m above sea level at the foot of the Amathole Mountains in an area known for its agriculture.
-The city has one of the oldest post offices in the country developed by missionaries led by Charles Brownlee.
+The town lies 389 m above sea level at the foot of the Amathole Mountains in an area known for its agriculture.
+The town has one of the oldest post offices in the country developed by missionaries led by Charles Brownlee.